Labor & Delivery at

 - Nubain.
 A medication is delivered intravenously that helps you relax and reduces pain.

 - Local anesthesia.
-A small dose of anesthesia is injected to help numb the region between the vagina and the rectum to decrease your delivery pain or pain association with an episiotomy (a small, quick incision made only if needed to prevent your skin from tearing during delivery).
-Perineal massage and lubricant are used to help prevent the need for an episiotomy.
+A small dose of anesthesia is injected to help numb the region between the vagina and the rectum to decrease your delivery pain or pain association with tearing.
+Perineal massage and lubricant may be used to help prevent tearing.

 Cesarean Section (C-section)